-“It’s counterintuitive, baby,” Adam Driver and Marion Cotillard sing to each other early on in Leos Carax’s Cannes-opener Annette – and indeed it is.
+“Counterintuitive, baby,” Adam Driver and Marion Cotillard sing to each other early on in Leos Carax’s latest Annette – and indeed it is.
 As with every good musical, there’s a grasp of the magnificent ridiculousness of the whole conceit.
 A full joyful embrace of the freedom and the rigors of the form, “We’re scoffing at logic,” they sing in a frank admission that the plot’s credibility might not be the highest priority.

 Driver plays Henry, a shock jock comic who likes to lay stress on the idea of killing the audience.
 Cotillard is Ann, an opera singer who dies every night to the thunderous applause of her fans and the quiet adoration of her conductor (Simon Helberg).
 Ann and Henry’s love affair is idyllic in the same way that Eden hints at imminent expulsion and indeed dangers lurk in dreams, wolves howling in the forest and forests burning on the news.
 The delight is in the audacity and surprise of the film and so let’s go light on the synopsis and suffice it to add that a child is born to the couple (the ‘Annette’ of the title).